Pandharpur Wari: Economic impact

-Public health issues
+Public health measures

 Because the wari brings many people on the way to Pandharpur through many localities, public health measures have been implemented since the early British colonial period.
 These included compulsory vaccinations for diseases, such as cholera and plague, segregation of the infected, and restrictions on mobility.
 According to Manjiri Kamat, the colonial administrators had other motivations, such as generating revenue by collecting pilgrim tax, or maintaining law and order for implementing public health measures.
 The colonial government's public health measures in the early part of the 20th century included attaching medical staff to different palkhis, removing infected persons, modifying wells for drinking water, digging trenches, providing bins for waste collection, and employing sanitation staff.
 The requirement to be vaccinated against cholera and typhoid in order to join a dindi has continued in the present times.

 In 2020, due to the COVID-19 pandemic, the wari was reduced with fifty varkaris joining the march to Pandharpur.
 The paduka of the saints were either driven to or flown to Pandharpur for Shayani Ekadashi on July 1, 2020.

+ai Dindi

+ai Dindi is a devotional and cultural initiative that blends tradition with technology to enhance participation in the annual Pandharpur Waari.
+Launched with the intention of offering a safer, more inclusive, and well-organized experience for Warkaris, ai Dindi aims to preserve the spiritual essence of the Waari while making it easier for people from diverse backgrounds to join the journey.
+It emphasizes disciplined coordination, safety practices, and community-driven values while supporting the traditional practices followed during the Waari.